|

 No response from USB device

-Here we have a non-responding USB device: The USB port signalled an attachde device, Windows requested its device descriptor but got no answer.
-Since Vendor and Product ID are therefore unknown, Windows assigns USB\VID_0000&PID_0002\ plus a random number as device instance ID, PID might be 0001 or 0004 too.
+Here we have a non-responding USB device: The USB port signalled an attached device, Windows requested its device descriptor but got no answer.
+Since Vendor and Product ID are therefore unknown, Windows assigns USB\VID_0000&PID_0002\ plus a random number as device instance ID.
+The PID might be another low number as 0001 or 0004.

 Either the device is defective and does not respond or the connection is so bad that any communication fails.
 Sometimes USB ports signal an attached device even there is none or just a long cable without a device attached.